jkumarr10/ai-assistant/README.md

 # AI Assistant with RAG Pipeline & Web Search

-This project is an AI assistant application built using LangChain and Streamlit.
+This project is a tutorial showing how to build an AI assistant application built using LangChain, Langgraph and Streamlit.
 The assistant uses a Retrieval-Augmented Generation (RAG) pipeline to retrieve relevant information from a pre-loaded document (PDF file) and can also fetch real-time information using a web search tool.
 The interface is built using Streamlit to provide a user-friendly way to interact with the assistant.

 ## Features:

-• RAG Pipeline: Retrieves context from a preloaded document and answers queries on the topic of "Sound" and uses GPT to generate answers.
+• RAG Pipeline: Retrieves context from a preloaded document which is based on a marketing textbook and answers queries on the topic of "Consumer Markets and Purchasing Behaviour" and uses GPT to generate answers.

 • Web Search Tool: Fetches real-time information from the web when necessary.